CBDA Dose: What Should I Know?

-If you are on medication or have liver complications, talk to your healthcare provider, and see if they can recommend a CBDA dosage or CBD dosage.
+While CBDA has minimal side effects, if you are on medication or have liver complications, talk to your healthcare provider, and see if they can recommend a CBDA dosage or CBD dosage.
 There may be drug-drug interactions with CBDA, even though only CBD has been studied specifically to address this question.

 - Mateus M. Bergamaschi et al, “Cannabidiol reduces the anxiety induced by simulated public speaking in treatment-naïve social phobia patients”, Neuropsychopharmacology, 2011, May;36(6):1219-26.
 PMID: 21307846

 - Chandni Hindocha et al, “Cannabidiol reverses attentional bias to cigarette cues in a human experimental model of tobacco withdrawal”, Addiction, 2018, May 1;113(9):1696-1705.
 PMID: 29714034